gregorriegler/gregorriegler.github.io/_drafts/2020-11-26-peeling-an-onion.md

 But they don't even care about its inside.
 All they're interested in is what it does, and how to interact with it.

-So to them it is a black box.
+So to them, it is a black box.

 <center><img src="/assets/peeling-an-onion/blackbox.png" style="zoom:50%;" /></center>